spectralDNS/shenfun/docs/source/stokes.rst

 Note that the last line of code is there to ensure that only the first :math:`N_2-2` coefficients are used, see discussion around Eq. :eq:`eq:Zn`.
-At the same time, we ensure that we are using :math:`N_2` quadrature points, the same as for the Dirichlet basis.
+At the same time, we ensure that we are still using :math:`N_2` quadrature points, the same as for the Dirichlet basis.

 Next the bases are used to create two tensor product spaces WU = :math:`W^{\boldsymbol{N}}`